Note 13.1 : Equity share capital

 The Company's exposure to securities price risk arises from investments held in mutual funds and classified in the balance sheet at fair value through profit or loss.
 To manage its price risk arising from such investments, the Company diversifies its portfolio.
 Further these are all debt base securities for which the exposure is primarily on account of interest rate risk.
 Quotes (NAV) of these investments are available from the mutual fund houses.

-The company has not any suppliers who have registered themselves under the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act, 2006).
+The company has no any suppliers who have registered themselves under the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act, 2006).
 The above mentioned information has been NIL.

 Note 37 : Un-hedged Foreign Currency Exposure

 The company has not foreign currency transaction so Un-hedged Foreign Currency Exposure is not arised and also Company does not enter into forward exchange contracts to hedge against its foreign currency exposures relating to the underlying transactions and firm commitments.
-The company does not enter into any derivative instruments for trading or speculative purposes.
+The company does not enter into any derivative instruments for trading or speculative purpose.
+The foreign currency exposure not hedged as at 31st March, 2025 are as under:

 1. Details of benami property held: